Home | Study Links | Rhymes |

 Red = 1”-3”-5”-7”-9”-etc, and green sections 1”-2”-3”-4”-5”-etc. (The strip has 4 squares per inch)

-Imagine this primes-board represents a line of sight looking out into the universe from 0 (the peg),
+Imagine this primes-board represents a line of sight looking out into the universe from 0 (the peg).

-where from that position it appears to be expanding same as the prime numbers, at an increasing
+Meaning from any position in space, and where from that position it appears to be expanding same

-numbers, frequencies, patterns, and primes.
+already consists of pre-existing ever-growing numbers, vibrating strings, patterns, and primes.

 Riemann zero line